Atlantic Health Strategies

 What it actually takes to launch or fix a PHP, IOP, detox, or residential program

-A behavioral health program survives when its clinical model, staffing plan, documentation workflows, level-of-care assignments, and payer contracts are designed together, not bolted together after opening.
-Founders who treat licensure, ASAM placement, billing, and clinical curriculum as separate workstreams end up with policies that do not match practice and a survey file that cannot defend itself.
+A behavioral health program survives when the founders design the clinical model, staffing plan, documentation workflows, ASAM level-of-care assignments, and payer contracts as one connected build, before the doors open.
+Operators who treat licensure, ASAM placement, billing, and clinical curriculum as separate workstreams end up with policies that do not match practice and a survey file that cannot defend itself.

-The work below is what we tell operators in Florida, Texas, Arizona, and Tennessee when they ask why a program with strong clinicians is still missing census, failing audits, or stuck at a one-year accreditation.
+What follows is what our team at Atlantic Health Strategies tells operators in Florida, Texas, Arizona, and Tennessee when they ask why a program with strong clinicians is still missing census, failing audits, or stuck at a one-year accreditation.

 Why "clinical vision" alone does not build a sustainable program